aws-samples/msk-powered-financial-data-feed/README.md

 ![bucket3](https://github.com/uzairmansoor/dataFeed-MSK-cdk/assets/82077348/de60279e-b60c-4f0a-9ae3-d4b1e04138ec)

+## Deploying Multi-VPC Connectivity and SASL / SCRAM

-5. Now, set the *enableSaslScramClientAuth*, *enableClusterConfig*, and *enableClusterPolicy* parameters in the *parameters.py* file to True.
+1. Now, set the *enableSaslScramClientAuth*, *enableClusterConfig*, and *enableClusterPolicy* parameters in the *parameters.py* file to True.

 This step will enable the SASL/SCRAM client authentication, Cluster configuration and PrivateLink.

 Make sure you are in the directory where the app1.py file is located.
+Then deploy as follows.

 ```
 cdk deploy --all --app "python app1.py" --profile {your_profile_name}